 2. Find Family- Many people seek a sense of belonging and roots, especially in the spread-out and transient state of FL.
 The St. Hagop community is like an extended family, which comes together to worship, to celebrate the joys of weddings and baptisms and mourn losses in funerals, to serve and provide support for each other.
 The St. Hagop family includes your own family, but extends beyond it, for as Jesus said “my mother and my brothers are those who hear the word of God and do it” (Luke 8:21)

 3. Build Character– In today’s society, children and adults can easily find themselves on the wrong path.
 In our Sunday school and ACYOA Jrs., children gain a moral foundation and carry on their Armenian heritage.
 Our ACYOA Srs. and Young Professionals reinforce this Armenian Christian foundation, upon which they will build their families and careers.
 In our adult faith seminars and Bible studies we continue our life-long education!
 “Train children in the right way, and when old, they will not stray” (Prov.
 22:6).

 4. Have Fun– Armenians love to share who they are and celebrate with their family and friends.
-St. Hagop has over a dozen events a year such as dances, picnics, bake sales, golf outings, programs and seminars to keep the Armenian spirit alive and share it with our neighbors and friends.
+St. Hagop has over a dozen events a year such as dances, picnics, bake sales, programs and seminars to keep the Armenian spirit alive and share it with our neighbors and friends.